vmware-labs/verified-betrfs/concurrency/docs/ShardedStateMachines.md

 Now, we can go ahead and define an invariant on our state.
 Note that while `valid_shard` is a predicate for _any_ valid shard, the `Inv` is meant to be a 'global' property, an invariant over the 'complete' shard, all the shards glued together.

-Our invariant is still declared over the Shard type, though, so one of our invariant properties will actually just be a predicate stating that the shard is whole (contains all the account IDs).
+Our invariant `Inv` is still declared over the general Shard type, though, so one of our invariant properties will actually just be a predicate stating that the shard is whole (contains all the account IDs).
 But again, our main invariant of interest will be the fact that the total amount of money is some fixed amount.